ZacharyWeiner/slash-mint/README.md

-# Bitcoin Lock Tracker and Ordinal Minting Node.js Application
+# SLASH MINT

+## Indexing and responding to Locks with Context

 ## Overview
 This Node.js application subscribes to JungleBus to monitor new "Lock" records on the Bitcoin network.
 It stores these records in a Firebase database and can mint an Ordinal (a unique type of digital artifact on the Bitcoin blockchain) in response to specific slash-command messages associated with a lock.